 What To Do With an Expired Fire Extinguisher

+Ignoring an expired fire extinguisher can create serious safety risks.
+An extinguisher that looks fine on the outside may fail when you need it most, which is why it is important to know how to identify an expired unit and what to do next.
 In this blog post, the fire safety experts at City Fire & Safety explain how to handle an expired fire extinguisher so you can keep your property protected when the unexpected occurs.

 Recognizing an Expired Fire Extinguisher